seaniemc/project-template/README.md

     (lw:PoliticalIdeology{Name: "Centre-right"}),
     (lw:PoliticalIdeology{Name: "Right-wing"});
 ```
-Then we use the properties Name from Party and Name from PoliticalIdeology to connect the nodes.
+We use the properties Name from Party and Name from PoliticalIdeology to connect the nodes.
 ```cypher
  MATCH
  (p:Party), (pi:PoliticalIdeology)